 - Two independent Peltier heating/cooling stations

 Two reagent carousels are available, a 24 position carousel for holding Electron Microscopy reagents (20mL/vial) or a 12 position carousel for Histology Processing reagents (100mL/vial).
-Each vial has a flange for ease of handling and are available in either plastic or aluminium for optimal chemical compatibility and heat transfer.
-The vials may mixed on the one carousel for optimal processing.
-The Lynx II automated tissue processor has a built-in sensor to detect that the correct reagent vial types are installed prior to starting a run.
+Each vial has a flange for ease of handling and is available in either plastic or aluminium for optimal chemical compatibility and heat transfer.
+The vials may be mixed on the one carousel for optimal processing.
+The Lynx II has a built-in sensor to detect that the correct reagent vial types are installed prior to starting a run.

 The specimen arm will accommodate either the Electron Microscopy or Histology Processing sample holder assembly and is designed to align with the centre of the respective reagent container (Electron Microscopy or Histology Processing sample holder)

-The LYNX II automated EM tissue processor provides two independent, identical heating/cooling stations (HCS).
+The LYNX II provides two independent, identical heating/cooling stations (HCS).
 Each HCS is heated or cooled by a Peltier module which has its own temperature sensor.
 One HCS is located at the sample processing station and the second is located one position prior to the sample processing station.
-This arrangement allows for the pre- heating or pre – cooling of the reagent where the reagents are arranged in a sequential, contiguous manner.
+This arrangement allows for the preheating or pre-cooling of the reagent where the reagents are arranged in a sequential, contiguous manner.

-The LYNX II automated EM tissue processor incorporates an integral fume extraction system which can be directed to a fume hood or laboratory fume exhaust system.
+The LYNX II incorporates an integral fume extraction system which can be directed to a fume hood or laboratory fume exhaust system.
 During processing, all reagent vials, with the exception of the current processing station are sealed, thus minimizing reagent fumes within the enclosed system.

 The acrylic lid is fitted with an interlock which will prevent the initiation of a program if the lid is not correctly locked.
 Service software is provided so that the system can be operated with the lid open.